carlosnizolli/RobotLint/README.md

 # RobotLint

-Static analysis for robot framework plain text files.
+Static analysis for robot framework plain text files using [robotframework-lint](https://pypi.org/project/robotframework-lint/)

 ## How to use